spencer-shadley/completed-class/15-project-2-part-1/1-tuesday/activities/03-Stu_Travis-Setup/README.md

 - Add a `lint` script

-  - install `eslint` as a dependency
+  - install `eslint` as a dev-dependency

+  - add a `.eslintrc` file to your repo with several rules

+  - add a `.eslintignore` file with the contents as `node_modules` to exclude running the linter on modules

   - update `package.json` to include the `script` `"lint": "eslint . ./**/*.js"`